alecthomas/entityx/README.md

 ### Components (entity data)

-Components are typically [POD types](http://en.wikipedia.org/wiki/Plain_Old_Data_Structures) containing self-contained sets of related data.Implementations are [curiously recurring template pattern](http://en.wikipedia.org/wiki/Curiously_recurring_template_pattern) (CRTP) subclasses of `Component<T>`.
 The idea with ECS is to not have any functionality in the component.
+All logic should be contained in Systems.

+To that end Components are typically [POD types](http://en.wikipedia.org/wiki/Plain_Old_Data_Structures) containing self-contained sets of related data.
+Implementations are [curiously recurring template pattern](http://en.wikipedia.org/wiki/Curiously_recurring_template_pattern) (CRTP) subclasses of `Component<T>`.

+Implementation notes:

-Components must provide a no-argument constructor.
+- Components must provide a no-argument constructor.
-The current implementation can handle up to 64 components in total.
+- The current implementation can handle up to 64 components in total.

 #### Creating components